-College Dance Teams have a main focus is to support athletics and UDA is here to teach and help implement teams how to do just that!
-Our College Camp program is designed to help teams prepare for their season and real life situations at their game days.
-Instruction and private coaching on Game Day will take place throughout camp and Game Day Evaluations will take place on the final day of camp.
+College Dance Teams have a focus is to support athletics and UDA is here to teach and implement teams how to do just that!
+Our UDA College Camp program is designed to help teams prepare for their season and be ready for all scenarios at their game days atmospheres and events on campus.
+Instruction and private coaching on Game Day will take place throughout camp and UDA Game Day Evaluations will take place on the final day of camp.

 The Game Day Evaluations Consist of 3 parts:

 Below are detailed descriptions of each of those components.

 Fight Song –Teams perform their traditional fight song.

 Game Situation– This component of Game Day includes two (2) elements.